Intercountry Adoption Northern Territory: Process, Wait Times & Costs

 Intercountry adoption is one of the more significant personal investments a family can make, and the government does not subsidize it.
 Typical costs include:

-• Overseas program fees: charged by the partner country for legal processing and in-country child care — varies widely but can run $10,000–$25,000 depending on the country
+- Overseas program fees: charged by the partner country for legal processing and in-country child care — country-specific and variable

-• Travel and accommodation: stays of two weeks to several months in the partner country, including accommodation, interpreters, and local legal assistance
+- Travel and accommodation: country-specific requirements, including accommodation, interpreters, and local legal assistance

 Key Practical Points

 No private agencies.
-If someone in Darwin tells you they can connect you with an overseas adoption agency that bypasses Territory Families, be extremely cautious.
-All intercountry adoption applications from the NT must go through TFHC.
-Using unapproved intermediaries can permanently disqualify your application.
+If someone in Darwin tells you they can connect you with an overseas adoption agency that bypasses DCF, be extremely cautious.
+All intercountry adoption applications from the NT must go through DCF.
+Using unapproved intermediaries can jeopardize your application.

 The Hague Convention shapes everything.
 Australia is a signatory to the Hague Convention on Intercountry Adoption.
 This means NT residents can only adopt from countries that are either Hague signatories themselves or with which Australia has a bilateral agreement.
 It also means extensive documentation requirements on both sides to prove the adoption is ethical and the child is genuinely available.